mathie/mathie.github.io/_posts/2005/2005-09-06-bash-completion-for-mac-os-x-open.markdown

 Of course, what I was <em>actually</em> trying to figure out is how to make the backspace key work correctly inside a screen session on an ssh session to another (Linux) host.
 Works fine with Terminal, in all cases, works fine with screen on localhost in iTerm, works fine when I'm ssh'd to that machine without screen running in iTerm, just not the combination of all three...
 Bah to evil keyboard mapping issues.

-Of course, the only reason I'm fiddling with <a href="http://iterm.sourceforge.net/">iTerm</a> again is after seeing it in the Rails video I mentioned previously.
+Of course, the only reason I'm fiddling with [iTerm](http://iterm.sourceforge.net/) again is after seeing it in the Rails video I mentioned previously.
 Having tabbed terminal windows is kinda handy and less irritating, screen real estate-wise, when you're permanently running a (Zope|WEBrick) daemon and tailing half a dozen logs...